Mental Health and Addictions

 Introduction

-This interactive report, provides up to date information on substance use and related harms in Manitoba.
-Four key data sources and corresponding metrics are displayed, which are used in the ongoing surveillance of substance related harms.
+This interactive report, provides up-to-date information on substance use and related harms in Manitoba.
+Four key data sources and corresponding metrics are displayed, which are used in the ongoing surveillance of substance-related harms.
 This dashboard will be updated mid-month, each quarter (Jan, Apr, Jul, Oct), and will include information up to the end of the previous quarter, if available.

 These four data sources include: